February Vacation Week

 FREE for New Bedford Residents

-On Monday, February 18, Museum admission will be completely free for New Bedford residents and the day will feature Cuffe-related hands-on activities, expert tours, and more.
+On Monday, February 18, Museum admission was completely free for New Bedford residents and the day featured Cuffe-related hands-on activities, expert tours, and more.

 Learn more and view schedule here.